Where to See Santa at Walt Disney World

 You can also have Breakfast with Santa at Disney Springs, at Maria and Enzo’s Italian Restaurant.

 Disney’s Blizzard Beach features heated water throughout the park.
-New for 2022 it will also have an enhanced holiday atmosphere.
+Last year marked the debut of an enhanced holiday atmosphere.
 Limited-time holiday offerings will begin in mid-November through December 31.

 Checking it twice…